Why Edge Hill?

 All rooms include a bed, wardrobe, desk and chair, and students are free to bring their own items to personalise their room.
 Bed linen and towels are provided in all International student rooms, although you may wish to purchase your own when you arrive.
-Crockery, cutlery and cooking utensils are not provided so you will need to purchase these on arrival or in advance from the Online Store.
+Crockery, cutlery and cooking utensils are not provided so you will need to purchase these on arrival or in advance.

 Methods of contact